What Does a Dispensary Owner Actually Take Home in 2026?

 How Northstar Helps Dispensary Owners Maximize Their Income

 Northstar Financial Advisory works as a fractional CFO for dispensary owners who want real financial answers, not generic advice.
 We build detailed P&L models that show exactly how revenue translates to owner income under realistic assumptions.
 We design 280E tax strategies that minimize federal tax exposure through proper COGS allocation methodology.
 We structure owner compensation arrangements that optimize the balance of salary, distributions, and benefits for tax efficiency.
 We provide monthly financial reporting that gives owners real-time visibility into the metrics that drive their take-home pay.
+Learn more about our fractional CFO services and cannabis industry practice.

 If you are operating a dispensary and are not certain whether you are paying yourself optimally, or if you are evaluating a dispensary investment and want to understand what realistic owner economics look like in your target market, contact Northstar for a strategy session.
 The difference between a dispensary that generates $80,000 in owner income and one that generates $250,000 is almost never about the product on the shelf.
 It is about the financial management behind the counter.